Skip to main navigation Skip to main content

 “There are people whose job it is to help kids with these behaviours.
 How about trying it to see if it could help you?”

-Consider key factors for the parent when making decisions about separation or reunification
+Key factors for parents when making decisions about separation or reunification

 Never underestimate what it is like for a parent to hear that one of their children has sexually abused another child, including another of their own children.
 After coming to terms with this knowledge, parents may also have the challenge of balancing the needs of both children and trying to understand the information from the perspective of both children.
 It is understandable that a parent’s first reaction can be to close down and disbelieve, or that they may waver between belief and disbelief as it all soaks in.
 Slow down and acknowledge these common parental experiences and feelings to help build a relationship with parents and assess their ability to implement safety measures.
 For example, say to the parent “Other parents have told me that it is incredibly difficult to be there for two children who are both hurt and both needing your attention and your care.
 What do you think each child needs right now?
 How can we work together to make sure they both get the support they need?”